raphsenn/markov-next-word/README.md

 # markov-next-word
-Next word prediction using markov chains and python.
+Next word prediction with no numpy (just a little bit for random stuff), no pytorch, no neural networks, no lstm, no transformers and so on.

+* Just 60 lines of raw python and a little bit of math, enjoy ;)

-## Usage
+## Usage (with all of shakespeare -> generate shakespeare like text)

 #### Import and create a model.